param-mehta/Algo_trading_bot/README.md

 ## Configuration

+ `config.py`:
-- `config.py`: Contains configuration settings such as API keys, trading parameters, etc.
+- Contains configuration settings such as API keys, account credentials.
-- `strategy.py`: Implement your trading strategy in this script.
-- `requirements.txt`: Lists the required Python packages.
+ `utils.py`:
+- Contains helper functions to place and modify orders, place gtt orders, calculate technical indicators such as bollinger bands and Volume Weighted Average Price.
+- It also has functions to fetch historical data and perform error handling.
+- While the helper functions are using the Kite Connect's python client, the main strategy code has been written in a way that one can switch to another platform's API with minimal changes.
+ `access_tokens.py`:
+- This script uses Selenium to automate the process of logging into the account of kite and fetching the access_tokens for multiple accounts.

 ## Documentation